Thursday, June 21, 2012

 That I love you...

-They are using the tree as a shield to block each other from view sort of like hide and seek.
+They use the tree as a shield to block each other from view, like hide and seek.
 I wish life was as innocent as two children playing a game of cat and mouse.
 My heart feels heavy for them.
-Their innocence lost but they don’t know it yet.
+Their innocence is lost, but they don't know it yet.
 The song is about to end.
 I just watch my boys.

 ....I have loved you all along